-Removable CMA cryptographic modules shall be inactivated prior to storage.
-When not in use, removable CMA cryptographic modules, and any activation information used to access or enable CMA cryptographic modules or CMA equipment, shall be placed in locked containers sufficient for housing equipment and information commensurate with the sensitivity or value of the information being protected by the certificates issued by the CMA.
+Removable CMA and CMS cryptographic modules shall be inactivated prior to storage.
+When not in use, removable CMA and CMS cryptographic modules, and any activation information used to access or enable CMA and CMS cryptographic modules or CMA and CMS equipment, shall be placed in locked containers sufficient for housing equipment and information commensurate with the sensitivity or value of the information being protected by the certificates issued by the CMA or data managed by the CMS.
 Activation data shall either be memorized or recorded and stored in a manner commensurate with the security afforded the cryptographic module, and shall not be stored with the cryptographic module.

-A security check to the facility housing ECA and CSA equipment shall occur prior to leaving the facility unattended.
+A security check to the facility housing ECA, CSA, and CMS equipment shall occur prior to leaving the facility unattended.
 The check shall verify that:

-- The equipment is in a state appropriate to the current mode of operation (e.g., that cryptographic modules are in place when "open", and secured when "closed"); - · Any security containers are properly secured; - Physical security systems (e.g., door locks, vent covers) are functioning properly; and, - The area is secured against unauthorized access.
+- The equipment is in a state appropriate to the current mode of operation (e.g., that cryptographic modules are in place when "open", and secured when "closed"); - Any security containers are properly secured; - Physical security systems (e.g., door locks, vent covers) are functioning properly; and, - The area is secured against unauthorized access.